Communicate with Hardware Using Connected IO

 Simulate the model in:

-Connected I/O mode: The model communicates with the hardware.
+Simulation with Connected IO: The model communicates with the hardware.
 There is no code generation.

 External mode (Monitor & Tune): The model is deployed on the hardware and generates code.